 At the December 1984 Workshop in Honolulu, it was concluded by the mining sector that the lifting of significant amounts of substrate is highly probable.
 Subsequently, it was proposed that the gross composition of the ore as lifted onto the ship would range between roughly 20 per cent and 42 per cent of contained substrate.
 The mining strategy was then revised to provide for lifting sufficient ore to include 1.1 million t of cobalt-rich crust, wet-basis, i.e., containing the characteristic approximately 30% of pore water.
 This strategy allows for the loss of 0.1 million t of crust to the tailings of the mineral beneficiation plant.
-The mineral beneficiation step cannot be confidently specified at this time; in the absence of firm information that a simpler physical separation would suffice, a froth-flotation separation, preceded by ore (assumed to consist 90%, or greater, of crust) were taken to be the same as had been earlier assumed for the undiluted crust.
+The mineral beneficiation step cannot be confidently specified at this time; in the absence of firm information that a simpler physical separation would suffice, a froth-flotation separation, preceded by ore grinding, was assumed.
+In addition, the amount and composition of the beneficiated ore (assumed to consist 90%, or greater, of crust) were taken to be the same as had been earlier assumed for the undiluted crust.
 Note: As indicated earlier in this appendix, the unit "tonne" is abbreviated "t" and always denotes a metric ton.